The HubSpot INBOUND25 review: AI, the Loop, and what it means for your business

 The Smart CRM and Data Hub: The foundation for AI

 HubSpot is turning its CRM into what it calls the "Smart CRM."
 It’s no longer just a digital filing cabinet for your contacts; it’s being pitched as an active brain for your whole business.
-New features like self-generating data, where the CRM automatically pulls insights from your emails and call notes, are meant to handle the grunt work for you.
+New features like self-generating data, where the CRM automatically pulls insights from your emails and call notes, are meant to handle the heavy lifting for you.

 At the same time, Operations Hub is getting a rebrand as the Data Hub.
 This highlights how important a clean, unified data foundation is.
 The goal is simple: get all your data in one place so your AI tools actually have the context they need to be useful.
-The message is pretty straightforward: good AI requires good data, and HubSpot wants to be the place you manage it all.
+The message is pretty straightforward: good AI requires good data, and HubSpot is the leading place to manage it all.

 Breeze AI: Assistants and agents as digital teammates